-Labour disputes could have a material adverse impact on the Group's business, financial condition or results of operations can be no assurance that any current or future issues with the Group's employees will be resolved or that the Group will be able to avoid strikes, work stoppages or other types of conflicts with labour unions or employees.
+Labour disputes could have a material adverse impact on the Group's business, financial condition or results of operations

+During FY 2022, the Group had more than 20,000 employees worldwide.
+Approximately 34 per cent. of the Group's employees are covered by collective bargaining agreements.
+Even with such agreements in place, there can be no assurance that any current or future issues with the Group's employees will be resolved or that the Group will be able to avoid strikes, work stoppages or other types of conflicts with labour unions or employees.
 In addition, the Group may not be able to satisfactorily renegotiate collective bargaining agreements when they expire.
 If the Group fails to renegotiate its existing collective bargaining agreements, strikes, work stoppages or other types of conflicts could become more likely.
 A widespread strike or extended work stoppage in one of the Group's manufacturing facilities could jeopardise its ability to meet its product delivery or service obligations to its customers.
-Alternatively, a successful campaign by its unionised workforce or its non-unionised workforce that is seeking to unionise could result in higher personnel costs or diminished productivity in the Group's manufacturing sites.
+Alternatively, a successful campaign by its unionised workforce or its nonunionised workforce that is seeking to unionise could result in higher personnel costs or diminished productivity in the Group's manufacturing sites.
 Even an unsuccessful union campaign could divert management time and energy away from routine operational priorities.
 Additionally, the Group has several works councils in place and certain employment matter decisions that apply either to all employees or certain groups of employees may only be taken with the relevant works council's consent or following advice from it.
 If the Group fails to obtain such consent, the Group may be unable to implement certain changes in a timely manner or at all.
 Any of these factors may adversely impact its operations, generate incremental costs or damage its reputation.